Bray Wyatt: The New Face of Fear (2014–2015)

 Beginning on September 29, vignettes were shown of Wyatt "setting Harper and Rowan free".
 Wyatt returned alone at Hell in a Cell on October 26 during the main event match between Dean Ambrose and Seth Rollins, costing Ambrose the match.
 In the following weeks, Wyatt taunted Ambrose while offering to "fix" him like he had done with Harper and Rowan.
 On November 23 at Survivor Series, Wyatt defeated Ambrose by disqualification after Ambrose used a steel chair to attack Wyatt.
 At TLC: Tables, Ladders & Chairs on December 14, Wyatt defeated Ambrose in a Tables, Ladders and Chairs match.
 Wyatt once again defeated Ambrose on the December 22 episode of Raw in a Miracle on 34th Street Fight.
-The feud culminated in an ambulance match on the January 5, 2015 episode of Raw, which Wyatt won to effectively end their feud.
+The feud culminated in an ambulance match on the January 5, 2015, episode of Raw, which Wyatt won to effectively end their feud.

 At Royal Rumble on January 25, Wyatt competed in the Royal Rumble match at #5 and lasted for almost 47 minutes, eliminating six other contestants before being eliminated by Big Show and Kane.
-Following the Royal Rumble, Wyatt began a series of cryptic promos, referring himself as "The New Face of Fear"; at Fastlane on February 22, Wyatt emerged from a casket and challenged The Undertaker for a match at WrestleMania 31 on March 29, which Undertaker accepted, but Wyatt was unsuccessful in defeating The Undertaker.
+Following the Royal Rumble, Wyatt began a series of cryptic promos, referring himself as "The New Face of Fear"; at Fastlane on February 22, Wyatt emerged from a casket and challenged The Undertaker for a match at WrestleMania 31 on March 29, which The Undertaker accepted, but Wyatt was unsuccessful in defeating The Undertaker.
 Wyatt defeated Ryback at Payback on May 17.

-Return of The Wyatt Family (2015–2017)
+Return of The Wyatt Family (2015–2016)

 At Money in the Bank on June 14, Wyatt interfered in the Money in the Bank ladder match and attacked Roman Reigns (who had defeated him in a qualification match on Raw) as Reigns was close to retrieving the briefcase.
 At Battleground on July 19, Wyatt defeated Reigns with the help of former Wyatt Family member Luke Harper, reforming the team (without the injured Erick Rowan who soon returned).
 At SummerSlam on August 23, Wyatt and Harper lost to Reigns and Ambrose.
 The following night on Raw, Wyatt introduced a new Wyatt Family member named Braun Strowman, who attacked Ambrose and Reigns.
 At Night of Champions on September 20, The Wyatt Family defeated Reigns, Ambrose and Jericho.
-At Hell in a Cell on October 25, Wyatt lost to Reigns in a Hell in a Cell match to end their feud; later that night The Wyatt Family attacked The Undertaker and carried him backstage, reigniting their feud.
+At Hell in a Cell on October 25, Wyatt lost to Reigns in a Hell in a Cell match to end their feud; later that night The Wyatt Family attacked The Undertaker after his Hell in a Cell match with Brock Lesnar and carried him backstage, reigniting their feud.
 The next night on Raw, Wyatt was confronted by former rival Kane, who was attacked by the Wyatts and also carried backstage.
 On the November 9 episode of Raw, The Brothers of Destruction returned and attacked The Wyatt Family.
 At Survivor Series on November 22, Wyatt and Harper lost to The Brothers of Destruction.